On the Number of Single-Peaked Narcissistic or Single-Crossing Narcissistic Preference Profiles

-then the resulting voter preferences are still single-peaked and narcissistic but not single-crossing anymore.
-See \cref{ex:not-sc-profile} for more information.
+then the resulting voter preferences, together with voters~$v_1,v_2$, and $v_4$, are still single-peaked (with respect to the order~$\triangleright$) and narcissistic, but not single-crossing anymore.
+See \cref{ex:not-sc-profile} for further discussion.

-In this work, we deal with preference profiles with $n$ voters who each have a preference order over all $n$ voters.
+In this work, we deal with preference profiles with $n$ voters who each have a preference order on all $n$ voters.
 In general, there are $n!^n$ different preference profiles.
-But how likely is it that one arbitrarily chosen of these profiles will have some specific property?
+But how likely is it that one of these profiles will have some specific property?
 For instance, the number of narcissistic profiles is $(n-1)!^n$.
-So, one out of $n$ profiles is narcissistic. \citet{BruLac2015} studied the likelihood of single-peaked preferences under some distribution assumption on the preference orders of the voters.
-However, we are interested in narcissistic profiles that are also single-peaked or single-crossing.
-More precisely, we investigate the number of narcissistic profiles that are also single-peaked (SPN) or single-crossing (SCN).
-While it is quite straight-forward to derive the number of SPN profiles, this is not the case for SCN profiles.
-Nevertheless, with the help of \emph{semi-standard Young tableaux} (SSYT), in particular, by establishing a bijective relation between SSYTs and SCN profiles, we are able to determine the number of SCN profiles.
+So, one out of $n^n$ profiles is narcissistic. \citet{LacLac2017} studied the likelihood of single-peaked preferences under some distribution assumption on the preference orders of the voters.
+However, we are interested in narcissistic profiles that are also single-peaked, and that are also single-crossing.
+More precisely, we investigate the numbers of narcissistic profiles that are also single-peaked (SPN), and of narcissistic profiles that are also single-crossing (SCN), respectively.
+While it is quite straightforward to derive the number of SPN profiles, this is not the case for SCN profiles.
+Nonetheless, we are able to determine the number of SCN profiles with the help of \emph{semi-standard Young tableaux} (SSYT), by establishing a bijective relation between SSYTs and SCN profiles.

 Our results are that for $n$ voters and $n$ alternatives, the number of single-peaked narcissistic profiles is $\prod_{i=2}^{n-1} \binom{n-1}{i-1}$ while the number of single-crossing narcissistic profiles is $2^{\binom{n-1}{2}}$.